-The Friends of MLK (FoMLK) are proud to host the Quad City Juneteenth Festival on Saturday, June 17, 2023 at the Lincoln Center - TMBC located at 318 E. 7th St., Davenport, IA. from 11 am – 6 pm.
+The Friends of MLK (FoMLK) are proud to host the Quad City Juneteenth Festival on Saturday, June 15, 2024 at LeClair Park locate at 400 Biederbecke Dr., Davenport, IA. from 11 am – 4 pm.

 This festival is complete with food and retail vendors; local and national history information; community and resource booths; and fun-filled games and live entertainment for the whole family, this is sure to be an event you will not want to miss.
 Now that Juneteenth is a federal holiday, we are looking to make this year’s event our largest ever.